Connect with others who understand.

 PPMS: Prognosis and Life Expectancy

-Multiple sclerosis (MS) does not affect everyone in the same way, particularly because there are several types of the condition.
-Whereas some people may be diagnosed with the clinically isolated syndrome (CIS), others might have relapsing-remitting MS (RRMS), secondary progressive MS (SPMS), or primary progressive MS (PPMS).
-This article focuses primarily on PPMS and discusses its prognosis and life expectancy.
+Multiple sclerosis (MS) affects everyone differently, especially because there are several types of MS. Some people may be diagnosed with clinically isolated syndrome (CIS), while others may have relapsing-remitting MS (RRMS) or secondary progressive MS (SPMS).

 What Is the Prognosis for People Living With PPMS?